 - optional lenght of up to 200m/600 ft available.

-- triggers an alert as soon as water touches anywhere the cable.
+- triggers an alert when water touches cable.

 - plugs into the base unit.

 - alerts via SNMP Traps, email or SMS.

 - integrates via Modbus TCP, SNMP, JSON with other systems.